maticnetwork/matic-docs/docs/faq/wallet-bridge-faq.md

 These blogs and videos are a perfect guide to start with depositing and withdrawing: [https://docs.matic.network/docs/develop/wallets/matic-web-wallet/web-wallet-v2-guide/#depositing-funds-from-ethereum-to-matic](https://docs.matic.network/docs/develop/wallets/matic-web-wallet/web-wallet-v2-guide/#depositing-funds-from-ethereum-to-matic)[https://www.youtube.com/playlist?list=PLslsfan1R_z0Epvnqsj29V1LBAh99dzu9](https://www.youtube.com/playlist?list=PLslsfan1R_z0Epvnqsj29V1LBAh99dzu9)

-## How to switch to Matic mainnet?
+## How to switch to Matic mainnet in Metamask?

 Assuming that you have already added the network and custom RPC for Matic mainnet in your Metamask wallet here is how you can switch: